jbsalomond/BaDEst-Test/README.md

 # Testing un-separated hypotheses by estimating a distance

-Here are stored the implementation of the simulation study of the paper
+R Code for the simulation study in the paper